-To provide capital when needed, the Company has an \$85 million Senior Credit Facility which is reviewed semi-annually by its lenders and a \$25 million term loan with the BDC.
-The Senior Credit Facility and BDC Term Facility are described further in note 10.
+To provide capital when needed, the Company had an \$85 million Senior Credit Facility which is reviewed semi-annually by its lenders and a \$25 million term loan with the BDC.
+The Senior Credit Facility and term loan with the BDC were replaced by a \$110 million Credit Facility on August 10, 2022.
+The Senior Credit Facility, BDC Term Facility and Credit Facility are described further in note 10.